 How reliable is AdSpeed?

-Reliability is critical in the ad serving business.
+We have been serving ads since 2000 so we understand how important reliability is in the ad serving business.
 Thus, our goal is to create a highly reliable, highly scalable system.
 Our infrastructure has been designed from the ground up to have no single point of failure.
 AdSpeed operates a global network of powerful ad servers locating in over five different datacenters around North America, Europe and Asia.
 These datacenters are located in strategic locations with few natural hazards, reliable power supply, multiple Gigabit Internet connections, and extensive peering to other networks.

 Types of User